fiveseven808/HueBerry_SmartSwitch/README.md

 ###### Video updated 8/13/2016 *(Outdated)*

-## Summary: Updated 8/15/2016
+## Summary: Updated 1/29/2017
-You can build a dedicated device with a Raspberry Pi to QUICKLY change between scenes (Whole house scenes supported) and control all of your lights!!!
-No fumbling with a phone or table or PC, just spin and click like "back in da hanabada days"!
+The hueBerry is a dedicated device based on a Raspberry Pi Zero to QUICKLY record and change between Whole house scene!
+It also easily enables you to control the color temperature and Hue and saturation of a group control all of your lights!!!
+No fumbling with a phone or table or PC, just spin and click and spin like "back in da hanabada days"!

-##### Program is currently in beta as of v012
+##### Program is currently in open beta
 #### No real instructions at the moment...
 But feel free to ask questions!

-### Bonus: Updated 8/29/2016
+### Features: Updated 1/29/2017

 >  * Clock!
-Dims (ish) during night time
+Dims (ish) during night time (currently hard coded to 9pm)
->  * Main menu times out to clock after 30 seconds (customizable in script)
+>  * Main menu times out to clock after 30 seconds (customization coming soon)
 >  * Control Groups and individual Lights!
->  * Pulls information from the bridge!
+>  * Control Color temperature and Hue and Saturation of lights OR groups!
 >  * Automatic Bridge detection and pairing initiation (if not done before)
->  * Storage of API key and bridge IP in JSON
+>  * Settings menu allowing resets, shutdown, and Device and bridge info
 >  * Flashlight mode because why the hell not
 >  * Scan and Connect to WiFi via WPS!
->  * Change the color temperature of a group by holding down the button on the light!
->  * Change Hue and Saturation of the light or groups of lights!
+>  * Create then save whole house scenes with the push of a button!
+Replay them back just as easily!
+>  * **Undocumented features**
+>   * Non WPS WiFi APs added by a text file in the /boot partition
+>   * Firmware upgrade possible via placing a special file in the /boot partition

-### Instructions as of 8/15/16
+### Instructions as of 1/29/17
 **Requirements:**

   * Raspberry Pi (I used a Zero)